 According to USAspending.gov in FY 2023, organizations have obligated $7.6 Trillion in grant funding programs.
 These funds span all types of services and programs critical to the citizens accessing services.
 However, 9-20% of those funds is unspent each year due to flawed program design, timing or lack of capacity to execute.

-This adds to around $1.5 Trillion unspent annually.
-Indirect Cost is not factored into grants most of the time for many different reasons.
-These costs are subsidized year over year by your organization when the funds could be coming back into your organization from these grants you were awarded.
+Indirect costs are not fully recovered in many grants, often due to the absence of an approved indirect cost rate, funder limitations, or administrative complexity.
+These factors contribute to an estimated $1.5 trillion in grant funds remaining unspent annually, along with other drivers such as program design, timing and capacity constraints.
+Such costs are subsidized year after year by your organization when the funds could come back into your organization from these grants you were awarded.
 You can recover those costs, allowing you to spend the funds you receive from other sources for what they are intended.

 The Cost Allocation Plan Solution

 Then, you can take it a step further by negotiating your indirect cost rate (NICRA) with your federal cognizant agency.
-By obtaining a NICRA, you unlock the opportunity to apply this indirect cost rate on all your grants for full Cost Recovery.
+By obtaining a NICRA, you unlock the opportunity to apply your approved indirect cost rate to eligible grants that permit indirect cost recovery, subject to award specific limitations.

 The Outcome

-By doing this, these funds come back into the General Fund unrestricted because they were subsidized in the year of service.
+These funds reimburse indirect costs that were previously absorbed by the organization, freeing up organizational resources for mission critical priorities.
 You can now use these funds to fill budget gaps, purchase technology or perform projects you always wanted to accomplish but never had the funds to do so.

 In addition, some grants require a match component to access the grant.
 This leaves the organization in a place where these funds must be available before they can even apply for the grant.